-- Record button: select it to output patient information and data through the recorder. - (2) Current window time line: indicates the time length of the current screen. - (3) Waveform area: displays trend curves.
-The color of trend curves is consistent with the color of parameter labels. - (4) Zoom: select the time duration of data to be viewed on one screen. - (5) or : goes to the previous or next event. - (6) EQ: displays events in a chronological order.
-The most recent event is displayed at the top.
-The number of exclamatory marks before an event indicates alarm priority. - (7) cr : moves the cursor backward or forward - (8) : indicates the position of current screen time in the entire time length.
+- (1) Record button: select it to output patient information and data through the recorder. - (2) Current window time line: indicates the time length of the current screen. - (3) Waveform area: displays trend curves.
+The color of trend curves is consistent with the color of parameter labels. - (4) Zoom: select the time duration of data to be viewed on one screen. - (5) •• or •• : goes to the previous or next event.

-Dragging the slider left or right enables you to locate the trend data at a specific time and also refreshes data in current window accordingly.

-- (9) Cursor

-- (10) Numeric area: displays numeric values at the cursor indicated time.
-The background color of numeric values indicates the alarm priority.

-- (11) Event area: displays the event of the cursor time.
+- (7) 〈 or 〉 : moves the cursor backward or forward - (8) Constitution of current screen time in the entire time length.
+Dragging the slider left or right enables you to locate the trend data at a specific time and also refreshes data in current window accordingly. - (9) Cursor - (10) Numeric area: displays numeric values at the cursor indicated time.
+The background color of numeric values indicates the alarm priority. - (11) Event area: displays the event of the cursor time.
 Selecting the event accesses the event list.
-If there is no event at the cursor time, the cursor time is displayed.

-- (12) Event type indicator: different color blocks match different types of events:

-- · Red: high priority alarm event

-- · Yellow: medium priority alarm event

-- · Cyan: low priority alarm event

-- · White: operation-related event
+If there is no event at the cursor time, the cursor time is displayed. - (12) Event type indicator: different color blocks match different types of events:Red: high priority alarm event - Yellow: medium priority alarm event - · Cyan: low priority alarm event - White: operation-related event

-14.2.3 Reviewing the Tabular Trends
+15.2.3 Reviewing the Tabular Trends